panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 ### 1.1 The terms used in the algorithm

-The algorithm uses a plenty of JavaScript terms.
+The algorithm uses plenty of JavaScript terms.
 If you aren't familiar with something, expand and look at the explanation.

 <details>
   <summary>Arrow function</summary>